top of page

 In the UK her poetry has been published on Poetry Wales; datableed; The Hollow Earth; ZARF; Painted, Spoken; The Projectionist Playground and The Writers Cafe.
 In the U.S., her work appeared in Aufgabe; Tigertail, Solitary Plover.
 Virna's work had several poems published in magazines in Latin America and Portugal.

 Virna trained as a neurologist in Brazil, and now works with psychiatry in the NHS.
 She is training as Jungian analyst at IGAP in London.
+She did a MSc in Medical Humanities at King's College London, and recently published the anthology DISEASE (Carnaval Press, 2022), which she organised with poets Ana Seferovic and Rushika Wick.

 Links: